golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/composing-tasks.md

 #### runAndStream scenario with timeout defined

 In this example, we show how to use `remoteProcess.waitForExit()` to terminate the process.
 Note that in the current implementation, the exit caused by timeout will terminate the activity on a provider, therefore the user cannot run another command on the provider.
-Task executor will run the next task on another provider.
+The task executor will instead run the next task on another provider.

 {% codefromgithub url="https://raw.githubusercontent.com/golemfactory/golem-sdk-task-executor/beta/examples/docs-examples/examples/composing-tasks/streams/stream-waitforexit.mjs" language="javascript" /%}